French or Spanish: Levels I, II, III

 Because the student takes a full academic year (three quarters) of college coursework (up to 15 credits per trimester) through Running Start, s/he has the time to fulfill the prerequisites needed for most 200 science level courses, and can take them in the second or third trimester (depending on the course).

 Through study of primary sources including art, music, literature, politics, and philosophy, students are challenged to analyze, to think critically, to look beneath the surface of a work, to find and evaluate the ideas and point of view it expresses—as well as to develop an understanding of the perspectives of others.
 Students explore the frames of reference of cultures and individuals and are encouraged to look beyond simple answers to explore the complexity of character and motive in history.
+Geographical study, both historical and modern, gives context for cultural developments and historical events.
 Preparation, writing and revision of two research papers help to train students for comparable college work.
-The culminating activity—based on each student’s research of an historical character—is the scripting and dramatization of a meeting of minds where students engage each other’s characters in conversation and respond to questions from an audience.
+A culminating project—based on each student’s research of an historical character—is the scripting and dramatization of a meeting of minds where students engage each other’s chosen historical characters in conversation and respond to questions from an audience.

 Western Civilization: Ancient through Renaissance

-A survey of ancient, medieval, and renaissance history, this course traces the roots and development of civilization’s ideas, creations and problems.
-Using original source materials such as art, music and texts, we look at the evolution of western attitudes toward the individual, religion, government, and the nation-state.
-Sources that are used include: The Apology of Socrates by Plato, Aristole, Horace, the Bible, Old English Poetry, Chaucer, Utopia by More, The Prince by Mackiavelli, John Dowland and A Midsummer Night’s Dream by Shakespeare.
+A survey of ancient, medieval, and renaissance history, this course traces the roots and development of civilization’s ideas, creations, and problems.
+Using original source materials such as art, music, and texts, we look at the evolution of western attitudes toward the individual, religion, government, and the nation-state, as well as at the clash and merging of diverse cultures and values and the resulting inner tensions.

 Western Civilization: Modern World